Video intercom systems are currently in high demand for businesses looking to provide safe, secure access to their premises.

-A video intercom is a form of access control – the system is operated and managed via audiovisual communication from outside and inside the building.
+A video intercom is a form of access control system.
+These video door entry systems are operated and managed via audiovisual communication from outside and inside the building.

 The overriding feature of video door entry is that it enables the person inside the building to easily identify the visitor, and decide whether to grant them access to the building.

 As mentioned above, a video intercom door entry system is a two-way digital device that transmits and receives video communications.

 A quick overview of how video intercom systems work in practice is as follows:

 - The video intercom system is installed on the outside of the building